-Beginning in Fall 2020, the Program invites applications for the MA in Medieval Studies.
-This is a one-year terminal degree which gives students the opportunity to spend a year developing their expertise in one or more areas of Medieval Studies, through coursework at Yale and (if desired) a substantial research project.
+The MA in Medieval Studies is a one-year terminal degree which gives students the opportunity to spend a year developing their expertise in one or more areas of Medieval Studies, through coursework at Yale and (if desired) a substantial research project.
 Our program places strong emphasis on working directly with primary materials, and the MA is particularly suitable for those who wish to develop additional skills in reading medieval languages and in using documents and/or artifacts from the period.

 Requirements for the degree

 I. Seven term courses, or six term courses plus a special project.

 a.
 Of these, two consecutive term courses must be in a language relevant to the study of the medieval period, and related to the student’s field of special interest.